vcpsh/vServer/docs/config.cfg.md

 #ldap
 ldap_rootpass=verySecureAndSecretPassword

-source ./ownconfig.cfg #Import your own config.
+source $(dirname $0)/ownconfig.cfg #Import your own config.
 Mind delete this line in your own config.
 ````